noahcoad/wp-PrivateNotes/README.md

     <div class="note"> This is a personal note that only admins can see! </div>

-Thanks to @catswhocode for his post which IS this addin he shared on his post at http://www.wprecipes.com/add-private-notes-to-your-wordpress-blog-posts
+Thanks to @catswhocode for his post which IS this plugin he shared on his post at http://www.wprecipes.com/add-private-notes-to-your-wordpress-blog-posts